queue-miscreant/dcolor/README.md

 python examples/example.py -s algebraic.3 -c {METHOD}
 ```

-Note that this script may not function outside of the poetry virtual environment.
+Note that this script may not function outside of the Poetry virtual environment.

 ### Default method (magnitude_oscillating)